The DFL's Caucus & Convention Process

 The DFL Party believes democracy starts at the grassroots.
-That is why we use precinct caucuses and conventions to endorse candidates, elect party leaders, and shape the party platform.
-These meetings are a great way to get involved in the democratic process and make your voice heard.
+That is why our process begins at precinct caucuses and continues to conventions at each level to endorse candidates, elect party leaders, and shape the party platform.
+These gatherings are an important way to get involved in the democratic process and make your voice heard.

 The Four Levels of DFL Caucuses and Conventions